 We give the Delta SkyMiles Platinum Business card 4 out of 5 Stars because frequent Delta travelers can get some pretty good rewards and benefits.
 But you might find the annual fee to too high for the features you get, depending on how much you travel.

-Cardholders will be earn extra miles at Delta for using this card (3X), for a total of at least 8X miles per dollar.
+Cardholders will be able to earn extra miles at Delta for using this card (3X), for a total of at least 8X miles per dollar.
 At 1.25 cents per point, that’d be a cash back equivalent of 10%, which is pretty solid.
 If you can upgrade your member status to a Medallion tier you’ll be able to get an even better deal than that.

 As you can see, you’ll be able to earn a minimum of 8X miles per dollar.
 That’s because you’ll get 3X miles from this card, plus at least 5X from your member status.